 - Lit.
 Troas for

 3 Are we beginning to commend ourselves again?
 Or do we need, like some, letters of commendation to you or from you?
 2 You yourselves are our letter, written in our hearts, known and read by all men.
 3 You yourselves reveal that you are a letter of Christ, delivered1 by us; a letter not written with ink, but with the Spirit of the living God; not written on tablets of stone, but on tablets of human hearts, tablets made of flesh.

 4 Such is the confidence we have through Christ towards God.
-5 Not that we in ourselves are able to think of anything as coming from ourselves, but our ability is from God, 6 who also made us able ministers of a new covenant, not of the letter, but of the Spirit; for the letter kills, but the Spirit gives life.
+5 Not that we in ourselves are able to think of anything as coming from ourselves; rather, our ability is from God, 6 who has also made us able ministers of a new covenant: not of the letter, but of the Spirit.
+For the letter kills, but the Spirit gives life.

-12 Therefore, having such a hope, we use great boldness of speech, 13 unlike Moses who would put a veil over his face so the sons of Israel could not gaze steadily at the end of what was passing away.
+12 Therefore, having a hope such as this, we use great boldness of speech, 13 unlike Moses who would put a veil over his face so that the sons of Israel could not gaze steadily at the end of what was passing away.
 14 But their minds were hardened.
-For to this very day the same veil remains unlifted at the reading of the Old Testament, for in Christ alone is it removed4 once and for all.
-15 Yes, to this day when Moses is read a veil lies over their heart; 16 but whenever someone turns to the Lord, the veil is taken away.5 17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
+For to this very day the same veil remains unlifted at the reading of the Old Testament; for only in Christ is it removed.4 15 Yes, to this day when Moses is read a veil lies over their heart; 16 but whenever someone turns to the Lord, the veil is taken away.5 17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
 18 But all of us, with unveiled faces, beholding6 the glory of the Lord as if in a mirror, are being transformed into the same image from glory to glory; and this comes from the Lord, who is the Spirit.7

 - Lit. be

 - Lit. done away with, set aside, abolished, destroyed

 - See Ex.
 34:34